po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/10-Stu_Callback-Queues/README.md

 ## 💡 Hint(s)

-* What happens when the timer in `setTimeout` is set to zero?
+* Does the callback function in a `setTimeout` go straight to the call stack when the timer is set to zero?

 ## 🏆 Bonus